silnrsi/wstr/src/content/docs/topics/fonts/glyph-naming.md

 However, as none of these is particularly memorable, designers might, for example, choose a *working name* of `beh`.

-The use of working and production glyph names is common enough that at least one modern font format (the UFO format) provides a mechanism to manage both glyph names, and font editing applications can automatically convert names from working to production during export.
+The use of working and production glyph names is common enough that at least one modern font format (the UFO format) provides a mechanism to manage both sets of glyph names, and font editing applications can automatically convert names from working to production during export.
 [Glyphs even provides an internal working names system][glyphs-nice-names] that they call _nice names_.

+Because working names are not present in shipping fonts, some of the Adobe AGL constraints can be relaxed.
+In particular:
+- The basenames of glyphs need not be restricted to the [Adobe Glyph List for New Fonts (AGLFN)][adobe-aglfn].
+- The list of characters that are legal in a glyph name can be expanded.
+Glyphs, for example, utilizes a hyphen (`-`, U+002D) to append a script code to its [nice names][glyphs-nice-names], for example the Arabic `beh-ar`.

 ### Not all glyphs need production names